7 steps to optimize slow dashboards • Google Data Studio

 It is an important part.
 Extract, by definition, should be small and quick.

-If you define date range to last 14 days, the extract will contain cached data from the last 14 days.
+If you define the date range to the last 14 days, the extract will contain cached data from the last 14 days.
 And access to this data will be quick.
-But, if on the dashboard you allow the user to change the date and he will select the date range “last 30 days”.
-Our extract will do not contain this data, so he will request those data from the original data source.
+But, if on the dashboard you allow the user to change the date and select the date range “last 30 days”.
+Our extract will not contain this data so that he will request those data from the original data source.
 And this will take a much more extended period.

 Always put in the extract a bit more time overhead for the data.